Blood and Sand (1941 film): Plot

-Juan is blinded by the attention his fame has brought and Doña Sol finds it easy to lead him astray.
+Juan is blinded by the attention his fame has brought, and Doña Sol finds it easy to lead him astray.
 He soon neglects his wife, family, and training in favor of her privileged, decadent lifestyle.
 As a result, his performance in the bullring suffers.
-Not only does he fall from position as the premier matador of Spain, but his extravagant lifestyle loses his savings, suppliers, and employees.
-His manager warns Juan that he is headed for destruction but Juan refuses his advice.
-With falling fame and finances, there comes rejection by everyone once important to him.
+Not only does he fall from position as the premier matador of Spain, but also his extravagant lifestyle loses his savings, suppliers, and employees.
+His manager warns Juan that he is headed for destruction, but Juan refuses his advice.
+With falling fame and finances, rejection by everyone once important to him comes.
 Even Carmen leaves him, while Doña Sol moves on to new up-and-coming matador Manolo de Palma, one of Juan's childhood friends.

 After losing everything, a repentant Juan begs forgiveness and is taken back by Carmen.
-He promises her to leave bullfighting but wishes to have one final bullfight to prove he is still a great matador.
-His prayers for one last success, however, are not answered and, like his father before him, he is gored by the bull.
+He promises her to leave bullfighting, but wishes to have one final bullfight to prove he is still a great matador.
+His prayers for one last success, however, are not answered, and like his father before him, he is gored by the bull.
 Juan dies in the arms of Carmen as the crowd cheers Manolo's victory over the bull.
 Manolo bows to the fickle crowd near the stain left in the sand by Juan's blood.